-Also see local hiking trails and outfitter pages
+Also see our local outfitter and business pages

 Snake River in Hells Canyon

 The most spectacular way to experience Hells Canyon is on the Snake River.
 Commercial jet-boat and float trips are available throughout the year.
 You’ll see North America’s deepest gorge from the bottom up!
 Enjoy the rugged, rocky beauty of the vast canyon – spot wildlife and birds of prey and just relax on the white sandy beaches.

 Or for a real thrill, hook into a prehistoric sturgeon ranging up to ten feet in size!
 Some of these fish are estimated to be over 100 years old.
 These sturgeon are on a catch and release basis only, but there are plenty of small mouth bass, rainbow trout, and channel catfish to keep for your dinner!

 Visit the historic Kirkwood Museum within Hells Canyon National Recreation Area which displays the areas’ rich culture and archaeology.
 Learn about the Nez Perce Indians, homesteaders and Chinese miners that once enjoyed the multitude of resources in this wild country.

 Viewpoints of Hells Canyon